preactjs/preact-cli/README.md

 #### Webpack

-To customize preact-cli create a `preact.config.js` or a `preact.config.json` file.
+To customize Preact-CLI's Webpack config, create a `preact.config.js` or a `preact.config.json` file:

 > `preact.config.js`